roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-01 ****** byTheTalkMan© Part of me wanted to not have to deal with them, but at this point, I couldn't see how it could be avoided.
+Part of me wanted to not have to deal with them, but at this point, I couldn't see how it could be avoided.
 As I got closer, I began to overhear their conversation.

  "...it was the first time it ever happened.
 It was amazing!"
 Dana marveled.